cutonbuminband/rcounting/README.md

 ## Installation and usage
 The package is available on `pypi` as a package, so installation is as easy as `pip3 install rcounting`.
 If you want the very latest commit, you can install by typing `pip3 install git+https://github.com/cutonbuminband/rcounting.git`.

 The command line interface for the package is all under the command `rcounting`.
-Type `rcounting --help` to see what options there are -- the main ones are described below.
+Type `rcounting -h` to see what options there are -- the main ones are described below.

 The first time you run the program you will be asked to authorize it to interact with reddit on your behalf.
 Specifically, it needs to be able to